Device Lock and Security Code

 - Quick locking of the touch display

-The Device lock has three main purposes:
+The Device lock of Sailfish OS has three main purposes:

 - Touch display lock.
 It can be set on immediately or by a timer to prevent using the touch display and thereby the whole device.
 The correct Security code must be typed to unlock the display.